Application for Admission and Supplement Essays

 Select One of Two Applications

 There are several online application platforms accepted by many colleges and universities.
 Through the online application platform, you submit basic information about your background, academic profile, and extracurricular activities, as well as an essay, and that information can be easily shared with multiple colleges you decide to apply to.
+If you apply to the University of Chicago, you will also submit two supplemental essays, which will not be seen by other institutions.

 UChicago accepts the Coalition Application or Common Application.
 We treat both equally in the admissions process.
 You'll want to pick a single application platform to use, whichever you feel works best for you.